Chuck Zito: Hollywood

 Following in his father's footsteps, Zito became an amateur boxer and fought in New York Golden Gloves while working manual labor.
 In 1979, after assisting the bodyguards of actor Robert Conrad at a motorcycle convention at the New York Coliseum, Zito began his own bodyguard agency, Charlie's Angels Bodyguard Service.
 Zito initially provided protection for actress Lorna Luft and later was hired by her half-sister Liza Minnelli.
 The actress recommended Zito's service to her plethora of celebrity acquaintances, allowing Zito to quickly develop contacts throughout Hollywood.
-His other clients included Muhammad Ali, Charles Bronson, Michael Jackson, Sean Penn, Chita Rivera, Eric Roberts, Mickey Rourke, Charlie Sheen, Sylvester Stallone, and Elizabeth Taylor.
+His other clients included Muhammad Ali, Charles Bronson, Michael Jackson, Sean Penn, Chita Rivera, Eric Roberts, Mickey Rourke, Charlie Sheen, and Sylvester Stallone.
 Zito's brother-in-law was a policeman, which allowed him to hire moonlighting police officers to bodyguard celebrities at public events which required additional manpower, such as award shows.

 In 1979, Zito and 18 other members of the New York City Hells Angels chapter were hired to appear in the film Dead Ringer, starring Meat Loaf and Cher.
 The film was never released due to litigation.
 Parlaying his connection with Mickey Rourke, Zito began a career as a stuntman in 1983 when he acted as Rourke's stunt double in the film Year of the Dragon.
 He later worked on over 50 films such as Nowhere to Run, The Specialist, True Lies, Die Hard with a Vengeance, Heat, Eraser, The Juror and The Rock.
 Zito acted as stunt coordinator for the first time on Santa with Muscles.
 He then also began landing small acting roles in films, including Heaven's Prisoners, No Code of Conduct and Gia.
 In 1996, after a meeting with producer Tom Fontana, Zito joined the HBO prison drama Oz as mobster Chucky Pancamo.
 He was a cast member until the show ended in 2003, after six seasons.